Jointly Owned Property Issues in Los Angeles

 - When is a partition action right for my dispute?
 Generally, parties who can reach their own resolution of a co-ownership dispute are not reading websites about partition law.
 If you are reading this article, chances are that your co-ownership dispute has reached a level where legal options are being considered.
 Filing a partition action will bring about a certain result to the co-ownership dispute, rather than letting it linger for years on end.
 However, if the parties are very close to a settlement, it may be wise to consider a resolution.

 - What is the average cost of a partition action?
-The usual cost for a partition action is about $8,000 to $12,000, depending on the complexity.
+The average cost of a partition is around $20,000.
 Some cases settle quickly after the defendant receives the partition complaint, while others can drag on longer if there are more complex issues or delay tactics by the defendant.

 - Can a partition action be stopped?
 Generally, a partition action cannot be stopped, but a defendant may be able to buy time to seek a resolution.
 Eventually, however, the plaintiff can generally force the sale of the property based on the absolute right to partition.